ellyjonez/flickr-archive-metadata/README.md

    ```

 2. **First run authentication**
-   - The script will open a browser for Flickr authorization
+   - The first time you run it, the script will open a browser for Flickr authorization
    - Grant read access to your account
    - Enter the verification code shown by Flickr

 3. **Monitor progress**
    - The script shows progress like `[148/3220]` for each photo
-   - Videos are marked and their poster frames are saved
    - Already downloaded photos are skipped automatically

 ## Doesn't save videos!
 You must save them manually